-Note that, strictly speaking, there are no high-order derivatives for ReLU neural networks.
-In this case, we can still use the finite difference method~\cite{peebles2020hessian, gonnet2009scientific} to compute the equivalent high-order derivatives, which are yielded by the change of ReLU gating states.
+\end{small} Strictly speaking, there are no high-order derivatives for ReLU neural networks.
+In this case, we can still use the finite difference method~\citep{peebles2020hessian, gonnet2009scientific} to compute the equivalent high-order derivatives yielded by the change in ReLU gating states.